 Today’s globally competitive business world requires vast technology know-how to operate successfully in all parts of an organization.
 Technology impacts the pace of change today faster than ever before.
 Throughout our program you will benefit from courses, cases, and speakers around new technologies and innovations.
 Our research-active faculty members will provide you with valuable insight in a multitude of areas, such as innovation and creativity, leadership, project management, marketing, social media, big data, finance, operations and supply chain management

-Students are able to customize their degree by selecting one of five concentrations.
+Students are able to customize their degree by selecting one of six concentrations.

 Innovation and Entrepreneurship